Sushant-M/reflect-example/README.md

 #### TODO - Develop a system that uses RabbitMQ and Celery
 Use RabbitMQ and Celery for queuing the tasks.
 API end point would take around 4 second to return the result.
 As the number of images increase, after requesting API end point, each one should go to the queue and wait for the API reply.

+- Setup the module to call (POST request) the API end point
-Using RabbitMQ messaging agent and celery as task queue to perform Asynchronous, or non-blocking, processing of the facerecognition.
+- Using RabbitMQ messaging agent and celery as task queue to perform Asynchronous, or non-blocking, processing of the facerecognition.

-Create required driver modules and main module to complete the task.
+- Create required driver modules and main module to complete the task.
 Use the provided test images to invoke the reflect API endpoint.
+- Once the queuing module setup, script should loop through the images and put the request call in the queue.
+As the API gives you reply, print it on the terminal.